 Gardening in cold climates comes with a few challenges, but plant selection is not one of them.
 There are lots of plants that grow in cold climates, including fruits and veggies, annual flowers, perennials, trees, and shrubs.
-If you wonder what you can grow in cold weather, we have some suggestions.
-But don’t just take our word for it.
+But what plants grow in cold weather?
+If you are constantly asking this question, we have some suggestions.
+However, don’t just take our word for it.
 It’s important to know your hardiness zone and read plant labels to see where they can grow.
 Choose plants that are adapted to grow where you garden.

 Annual flowers live for one growing season and bloom from start to finish.
 Because they must be replaced each year, it’s best to use them strategically in small but high-visibility locations where you want constant color.
 They grow easily in containers or in the ground.